background

 There are certain procedures and guidance material employers are required to have in place and documents and templates based on best practice principles.
 These resources are designed so you are prepared and ready to support your employees in a safe, sustained and efficient recovery following their injury.

-Hospitality industry insurance has developed a series of documents that assist employers through the Workers Compensation process and be ready to support their employees.
+Trinity Insurance has developed a series of documents that assist employers through the Workers Compensation process and be ready to support their employees.
 These documents are bundled into two toolkits; for small employers, and for medium to large employers.
 These toolkits are aimed at giving employers some guidance on:

 • reporting and notifying injuries